Mission

 • Advocate:

-• Advocate with Local, State and Federal legislature to promote policies and regulations favoring local IT/Digital needs
+• Advocate with local, state, federal legislature to promote policies and regulations favoring local IT/Digital needs.

-• Advocate with Financial Institutes to develop funding sources for startup businesses
+• Advocate with Financial institutions to develop funding for startup businesses.

 • Research: